 Brandeis logo

-Originally developed by the Rosbash Lab at Brandeis University, the FlyBox was designed to monitor and track the behavior of fruit flies over multiday periods.
-The device replaced existing methods of fruit fly behavior observation, offering more detailed and accurate data at a lower cost.
-Already, the FlyBox has been used to generate data for Nobel Prize-winning research on the circadian rhythm, but it lacks the durability needed for repeated use and manipulation.
-Mechanical and electrical failures are common, and the software is unintuitive.
+Originally developed by the Rosbash Lab at Brandeis University, the FlyBox was designed to track the behavior of genetically modified fruit flies over multiday periods.
+The device supersedes existing methods of fruit fly behavior observation, offering more detailed and accurate data at a lower cost.
+The FlyBox was created to continue Nobel Prize-winning research on the circadian rhythm, but it lacked the durability needed for repeated use.

 Faculty Advisor: